rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ### Behavior Driven Development
 #### _What Is It?_
-Behavior-Driven Development (BDD) is a Test-First, Agile Testing practice that provides Built-In Quality by defining (and potentially automating) tests before, or as part of, specifying system behavior.
+Behavior Driven Development (BDD) is a test-first, agile testing practice that provides built-in quality by defining (and potentially automating) tests before, or as part of, specifying system behavior.